 During a website visit – especially on mobile devices -, solutions that users are accustomed to are widespread.
 These solutions are called conventions and visitors automatically search for them.
 For example, they expect to see your logo on the top left corner of the screen.
 The logo should take the user back to the home page instantly without having to click on a menu element.
-Same can be applied to Hamburger menus, links etc.
+The same can be applied to Hamburger menus, links, etc.

 4. Hand gestures